The Gold Standard: CLI Design Principles for Production Systems

 • JVM-based tools: 500-2000ms

-For frequently used commands, startup latency compounds.
-If you must use a slow runtime, implement a daemon mode where the first invocation starts a background process and subsequent calls use IPC to the running daemon.
+For frequently used commands, startup latency compounds fast.
+If you must use a slow runtime, implement a daemon mode.
+First invocation starts a background process.
+Subsequent calls use IPC to the running daemon.

-For long-running operations, use Optimistic UI—acknowledge the command immediately on stderr (“Request queued…”) before the operation completes to prevent the appearance of a hung process.
+For long-running operations, use Optimistic UI: acknowledge the command immediately on stderr (“Request queued…”) before the operation completes.
+Nobody should stare at a frozen terminal wondering if the process hung.

 Standard Interface Patterns